 Apprenticeships provide the perfect route for learning practical, on-the-job skills, as well as furthering your education and gaining a formal qualification, all while earning a salary.

 Apprentices are paid at a rate negotiated with the employer and stated in the terms and conditions of employment.
 The wage must comply with the National Minimum Wage for Apprentices.
 Click here for current rates.
 For those who are aged 19 or over who are in their first year, the apprenticeship wage can apply.
 All other apprentices are entitled to the National Minimum Wage for their age.

 Apprenticeship programmes usually last between 12 and 48 months and consist of:

 - Training for a number of qualifications (the Apprenticeship Framework including Functional Skills in Maths and English).

 - Day- or block-release attendance at College.

-Once on the Apprenticeship programme, a Training Officer, who will co-ordinate training and liaise between the Apprentice, employer, and the College, will be allocated.
-The Training Officer, and at an appropriate time an NVQ Assessor, will visit the workplace to monitor progress.
+Once on the Apprenticeship programme, a Training Assessor, who will coordinate training and liaise with the Apprentice, employer, and the College, will be allocated, and at an appropriate time, an Assessor will visit the workplace to monitor progress.

 On completion of their programme, apprentices will have the skills, knowledge, and confidence to perform the role in any part of the sector.
 Grading will be applied to the endpoint assessment, and a pass will demonstrate full competency and will test both theoretical and practical elements.